 I am not running away!
 I have something more important to do!

 When she’s not busy appearing in your favorite lo-fi hip-hop beats video, 14-year-old Shizuku Tsukishima attends middle school and enjoys reading books.
 One day, she visits an antique shop and coincidentally runs into a boy with a shared love of literature.

 She meets “the Baron,” an enchanted cat figurine at this same shop.
 The Baron provides her with guidance and keys her into the whispers of her heart, which makes her another one of the several compelling Studio Ghibli female characters.

 How can a machine give him the love he needs?

 Haruko Misuhashi is a dedicated and caring nursing student who finds herself at odds with the Ministry of Public Welfare after they unceremoniously steal away her patient to use in an experimental care bed.

-Haruko objects to the situation and unsuccessfully tries to rescue her patient.
-Her worst fears are realized when the bed is revealed as an experimental military weapon and breaks free from the hospital with the patient in tow.
+She objects to the situation and unsuccessfully tries to rescue her patient.
+Her worst fears are realized when the bed is revealed as an experimental military weapon and she breaks free from the hospital with the patient in tow.

 4. Usagi Tsukino – Sailor Moon